 What makes Algeria a unique country to travel to?

 Algeria is the largest country in Africa, with over four-fifths of its territory covered by the Sahara desert.
 The country has a population of 37.1 million people mainly located near the northern coast.
 Algeria is a multi-party, constitutional republic.
-Facilities for travelers are available in populated areas but sometimes limited in quality and quantity
+Facilities for travelers are available in populated areas but are sometimes limited in quality and quantity.

 The crime rate in Algeria is moderate.
 Serious crimes have been reported in which armed men posing as police officers have entered homes and robbed the occupants at gunpoint.
 Petty theft and home burglary occur frequently, and muggings are on the rise, especially after dark in the cities.
 Theft of contents and parts from parked cars, pick-pocketing, theft on trains and buses, theft of items left in hotel rooms, and purse snatching are common.
 Alarms, grills, and/or guards help to protect most foreigners' residences.